Helping users to protect files by using the Azure Rights Management service

 Using Outlook on the web, create a mail message addressed to a recipient within your organization.

 Select Protect.
 Unless the default has been changed by an administrator, the Do Not Forward option is automatically selected.
 If you want to change the default, select Change Permissions and then select an option from the drop down.
 For example: Encrypt or <Company Name>- Confidential.

 Send the message.

 Similarly to viewing a protected document, when the recipients open the email message, they are first authenticated.
 If they are authorized to see the email message, it opens with the restricted usage rights that were specified for that user.

-For example, if you selected Do Not Reply All, the REPLY ALL option in the message window is not available.
+For example, with the default Do Not Forward option, the Forward option in the message window is not available.